Temmon/Bibliomantic_Oracles/readme.md

   a.
 It has detailed help instructions.
 I made empty output and temp directories to use if you want them.

   b.
-Sample command with default directories `python unusual.py frequencies/ texts/<path> -t temp -o output texts/<PATH TO BOOK>`
+Sample command with default directories `python unusual.py frequencies/ texts/<path> -t temp -o output`

   c. `python unusual.py -h` to see the help.